Are you a single mom? Single mom by choice? What advice do you give women thinking of having a baby on her own?

 What is the best age to get pregnant and have a baby biologically?

-When it comes to straight fertility, it is easiest to get pregnant in your late teens and early 20s, when fertility is at its highest.
+When it comes to straight fertility, it is easiest to get pregnant in your late teens and early 20s, when fertility is at its highest, according to the Cleveland Clinic1.

-However, as women age, the risks of birth defects increase.
-Fertility declines starting at age 32, and starts to plummet starting at age 37, according to the American College of Obstetrics and Gynecology.
+As women age, the risks of birth defects increase.
+Fertility declines starting at age 32, and starts to plummet starting at age 37, according to the American College of Obstetrics and Gynecology2.

 The risk of birth abnormalities, including chromosomal abnormalities, increases as a mother ages.